990adjustments/Wffle/README.md

 -----------

-Sometimes you need to create a loop from a source that has no loop point and the only way is to dissolve between a duplicate of the source you want to loop.
+Sometimes you need to create a loop from a source that has no loop point and the only way to create the loop is to dissolve between a duplicate of the source.
 If the source has transparency, it becomes a problem.

 Waffle is a simple script that uses the blend effect to create a